UK residence and tax

 Your residence status when you move

-You won’t get it if you live abroad for less than a full tax year before returning to the UK.
-You also need to meet other conditions - to find out if you qualify, you can:
+You will not get split-year treatment if you live abroad for less than a full tax year before returning to the UK.
+You also need to meet other conditions.

 If your situation changes